shaoyx/shaoyx.github.io/_pages/about.md

 Yingxia Shao is an Associate Professor at School of Computer Science, Beijing University of Posts and Telecommunications.
 He obtained his PhD from Peking University 2016, advised by [Prof. Bin Cui](http://net.pku.edu.cn/~cuibin/).
 He worked with [Prof. Lei Chen](http://www.cs.ust.hk/~leichen/) as a visiting scholar at HKUST in 2013 and 2014.
-He has served in the Technical Program Committee of various international conferences including VLDB, KDD, AAAI, IJCAI, BigData, APWeb-WAIM and MDM.
-He is serving as a reviewer of international journals including VLDBJ, WWWJ, DSE.
+He has served in the Technical Program Committee of various international conferences including VLDB, ICDE, KDD, AAAI, IJCAI, DASFAA, BigData, APWeb-WAIM, etc. He is serving as a reviewer of international journals including VLDBJ, TKDE, WWWJ, DSE, etc.
-He was awarded Google PhD Fellowship (2014), MSRA Fellowship (2014), PhD National Scholarship of MOE China (2014), ACM SIGMOD China Doctoral Dissertation Award (2017), MSRA Star-Track Young Scholar Program (2019), ACM SIGMOD China Rising Star Award (2021).
+He received the ACM SIGMOD China Rising Star Award, ACM SIGMOD China Doctoral Dissertation Award, was selected into the MSRA Star-Track Young Scholar Program, won the VLDB 2022 Best Regular Research Paper Award, and the DASFAA 2020 Best Student Paper Award.

 He is a member of ACM, member of IEEE, senior member of CCF and member of China Database technical committee.